Syniez/SlaBins/README.md

 <p align="center">
   <img src="imgs/SlaBins.png" alt="example input output" width="1000" />
 </p>
-To train our model, we pre-made camera lookup tables about SynWoodScape and KITTI-360 dataset using same code in [OmniDet] (https://arxiv.org/pdf/2102.07448.pdf).
+To train our model, we pre-made camera lookup tables about SynWoodScape and KITTI-360 dataset using same code in <a href="https://arxiv.org/pdf/2102.07448.pdf">OmniDet</a>.
 We will provide our LUTs and the data preprocessing codes.
 Unfortunately, model codes are not available because the work is corporate with company.